broodmare/Remains-Source2/readme.md

 - Optimize wherever possible.
 - Un-Hardcode as much of the game as possible to allow easy modding.
 - Remove the dependency on Adobe Animate to compile the source code.
-- Use strongly typed code whenever possible.
-- Allow much easier porting of the code to a different engine.
+- Use strongly typed code whenever possible to allow much easier porting of the code to a different engine.

 \#####